 |Home | Current Issue | Archive | Submissions and Peer Review | Conference | Links|

-The Luminary is the online post-graduate journal, based at Lancaster University's Department of English and Creative Writing.
-Our aim is to provide a forum through which post-graduates, from any institution, can share their current research, make connections with other researchers and gain publications.
+The Luminary is an open access journal, based at Lancaster University's Department of English and Creative Writing.
+Our aim is to provide a forum through which post-graduates and early career researchers, from any institution, can share their current research, make connections with other researchers and gain publication.

-Although this journal is linked to the Department of English and Creative Writing, we aren't limited to publishing papers within those disciplines.
+Although this journal is linked to the Department of English and Creative Writing, we are not limited to publishing papers within those disciplines.
 We welcome submissions from language studies, linguistics, cultural studies, film studies, sociology, humanities subjects, the arts, and inter-disciplinary research students among others.
-Each semester we look for submissions based on a new theme, and aim to publish a wide variety of papers on a diverse range of topics, texts and theoretical perspectives.
+We publish annually on a wide variety of papers on a diverse range of topics, texts and theoretical perspectives.

 Issue #3 - Sleep(less) Beds

 Representations and meanings of the bed / bedroom space in history, the arts, society, culture, philosophy.
-Follow the links to issue 3 in our archive, or click on the cover art left to begin reading.
+Follow the links to issue 3 in our archive.

 Interview with Distinguished Professor of English Literature, Terry Eagleton